Sweetheart (2021 film)

 Sweetheart is a British coming-of-age film written and directed by Marley Morrison in her feature film debut.
 It premiered at the 2021 Glasgow Film Festival, where it won the Audience Award.
 Distributed by Peccadillo Films, the film had a theatrical release on 24 September 2021.

+Synopsis

+A socially awkward lesbian teenager falls in love for the first time while vacationing at a British holiday park.